gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_verify_x509.md

       --root-ca-cert string             [OPTIONAL] path to a file containing the root CA certificate in PEM format. if empty, the system root CA certificate pool is used.
-      --signature-name string           name of the signature to verify --signing-cert string             path to a file containing the signing certificate file in PEM format --skip-access-types strings       [OPTIONAL] comma separated list of access types that will be ignored for verification
+      --signature-name string           name of the signature to verify --signing-cert string             path to a file containing the signing certificate file in PEM format
 ```

 ### Options inherited from parent commands